5 toxic substances to look out for in your home

 Benzene

 Benzene is an ingredient emitted by many household products and has been proven to be carcinogenic.
 Some of the main culprits to look out for are mothballs and air fresheners.
 Not all mothballs and air fresheners contain this ingredient – in fact, the number that do contain benzene are disappearing – however it’s still an ingredient of which you should be careful.
-The full name of the ingredient is ‘paradichlorobenzene’ and should be listed on the products ingredients on the packaging.
+The full name of the ingredient is ‘paradichlorobenzene’ and should be listed on a product’s ingredients on the packaging.

 [disclosure*]